-- 231(1) For the purposes of this section, - (a) "ear cropping" means the removal of part or all of the pinnae or auricles of the ear of a dog; - (b) "tail docking and alteration" means the removal of all or part of the tail of dogs, horses, cattle, and includes tail blocking and tail nicking; - (c) "tail nicking" means cutting any of the tail muscles; and - (d) "tail blocking" means injecting the major nerves of the tail with a substance which affects the animal's ability to move the tail; - (2) A registrant must not perform ear cropping for any reason, other than to treat an injury or a disease of the pinnae. - (3) A registrant must not perform tail docking or alteration for any reason, other than to treat an injury or a disease.
+231(1) For the purposes of this section,

+- (a) "ear cropping" means the removal of part or all of the pinnae or auricles of the ear of a canid; - (b) "devocalization" means fully or partially removing a canid's vocal cords to prevent or reduce the volume, pitch, or intensity of the canid's bark or vocalization; - (c) "onychectomy" means removing a felid's claws by amputation of all or part of the distal phalanges (commonly referred to as 'declawing'); - (d) "tail docking and alteration" means the removal of all or part of the tail of dogs, horses, cattle, and includes tail blocking and tail nicking;

+- (e) "tail nicking" means cutting any of the tail muscles; and - (f) "tail blocking" means injecting the major nerves of the tail with a substance which affects the animal's ability to move the tail; - (g) "tendonectomy" means cutting or disrupting the deep digital flexor tendon that controls the claw of a felid's toe. - (2) A registrant must not perform ear cropping for any reason, other than to treat an injury or a disease of the pinnae. - (3) A registrant must not perform tail docking or alteration for any reason, other than to treat an injury or a disease of the animal. - (4) A registrant must not perform devocalization for any reason, other than to treat an injury or disease of the animal. - (5) A registrant must not perform an onychectomy for any reason, other than to treat an injury or disease of the animal. - (6) A registrant must not perform a tendonectomy for any reason, other than to treat an injury or disease of the animal.

-Section 231 was amended following registrant approval in November 2016
+Section 231 was amended following registrant approval on November 13, 2023